The format of ChampSim

 };

-My branches instructions looked somthing like this:
+My branches instructions looked something like this:

 d0 06 01 00 00 00 00 00 ┊ 01 01 00 00 1c 0f 00 00